EricLBuehler/mistral.rs/README.md

 ### Interactive mode

-You can launch interactive mode, a simple chat application running in the terminal, by passing `-i`:
+You can launch interactive mode, a simple chat application running in the terminal, bypassing `-i`:

 ```bash
 ./mistralrs-server -i plain -m microsoft/Phi-3-mini-128k-instruct -a phi3